wp-plugins/basic-google-maps-placemarks/readme.txt

 **Customization**

 If you need to hire a developer to add a feature that the plugin doesn't currently have, or to make extensive customizations in order to fit your specific needs, please [contact me](http://iandunn.name/contact) and we can discuss the details.
-I typically have projects booked at least 3 months in advance, so I'm not able to accomidate "urgent" requests.
-My minimum project size for this plugin is 10 hours worth of work.
+I typically have projects booked at least 3 months in advance, so I'm not able to accommodate "urgent" requests.
+My minimum project size for this plugin is 5 hours worth of work.

 If you just need some minor customizations or are looking for someone with a low hourly rate, I'd recommend checking out some of the [WordPress job-posting sites](http://wpmu.org/12-places-to-find-and-post-wordpress-jobs/).
 If you make customizations that could be benefitial to other users, please start a thread on [the support forum](http://wordpress.org/support/plugin/basic-google-maps-placemarks) with a description of them and a link to the source code.

 == Screenshots ==
-1. One example of how the map looks once it's been embedded into a page.
+1. Custom marker icons on the map and a text list of markers below the map
-2. Another example of how the map looks on a live site.
+2. Marker clusterings and custom map icons
 3. The Placemarks page, where you can add/edit/delete map markers.
 4. A example placemark.
 5. The Categories screen.